The Career Opportunity Job Search Engine for the African-Americans.

 News Source: DiversityWorking.com African American News

 In Germany and several other European nations, crowds shower minority players with racial insults at times.
 Several of the U.S. team's African-American players who compete professionally in European leagues say they have been targets of discrimination and verbal and even physical abuse because of their race — on and off the field.
-There are concerns about how racial incidents might affect the W ...
+There are concerns about how racial incidents might affect the ...

 View Comment >> - On blacks in baseball